Model Outlier Detection¶

 This demo requires Knative installation on the cluster as the drift detector will be installed as a kservice.
 See Knative intallation instructions for necessary setup required.

-Launch a Seldon Core deployment¶
+Launch a Seldon Core V1 Deployment¶

 Create an image classifier model deployment into an appropriate namespace